guicybercode/guicybercode/README.md

 I'm fluent in Portuguese and English, and I've developed conversational skills in Korean, Thai, Italian and Icelandic.
 Each language connects me to a different culture, perspective, and way of thinking.

-Learning languages has never been just about communication — it's about understanding systems, people, and contexts.
-Whether I'm reading technical documentation in Korean, exploring forums in French, or listening to music in Icelandic, I see language as a tool for empathy and exploration.

-This multilingual and multicultural foundation shapes how I build technology: with clarity, adaptability, and respect for diverse ways of seeing the world.

-### 🔨 Work Philosophy

-I believe technology should be transparent, ethical, and empowering.
-I build systems that are minimal, efficient, and deeply understood — not just used.
-My work is guided by clarity, curiosity, and conviction.

 ### 🎶 Music

 Music is a core part of my identity.
 I'm a musician who explores sound as both emotional expression and structured design.
 I compose, perform, and experiment with digital and analog tools — often blending my technical background with creative intuition.